CarlosRodriguezF/PowerFeed/README.md

 # PowerFeed
 PowerFeed for Workshop Machines based on Arduino

+**REVISION**

+V1.0
+- First version with the basic functionallity LEFT and RIGHT movement, mm/min selection and initial lock in case the switch is in LEFT or RIGHT to avoid un-desired movements

 **DESCRIPTION**

 Project based on Arduino to be able to control PAP motor driver (EN,DIR,PULSE) and set the speed in mm/min of the axis of your machines, like lathe, milling machine...